MinghuiChen43/awesome-deep-phenomena/README.md

   - Stéphane d'Ascoli, Levent Sagun, Giulio Biroli.
   - Digest:  In this paper, we show that despite their apparent similarity, these two scenarios are inherently different.
 In fact, both peaks can co-exist when neural networks are applied to noisy regression tasks.
 The relative size of the peaks is governed by the degree of nonlinearity of the activation function.
 Building on recent developments in the analysis of random feature models, we provide a theoretical ground for this sample-wise triple descent.

+- Comparing Rewinding and Fine-tuning in Neural Network Pruning. [[paper]](https://arxiv.org/abs/2003.02389) [[code]](https://github.com/lottery-ticket/rewinding-iclr20-public)
+  - Alex Renda, Jonathan Frankle, Michael Carbin. *ICLR 2020*
+  - Digest: Learning rate rewinding (which we propose) trains the unpruned weights from their final values using the same learning rate schedule as weight rewinding.
+Both rewinding techniques outperform fine-tuning, forming the basis of a network-agnostic pruning algorithm that matches the accuracy and compression ratios of several more network-specific state-of-the-art techniques.

 - Rethinking Bias-Variance Trade-off for Generalization of Neural Networks. [[paper]](https://arxiv.org/abs/2002.11328) [[code]](https://github.com/yaodongyu/Rethink-BiasVariance-Tradeoff)
   - Zitong Yang, Yaodong Yu, Chong You, Jacob Steinhardt, Yi Ma. *ICML 2020*
   - Digest: Recent work calls this into question for neural networks and other over-parameterized models, for which it is often observed that larger models generalize better.
 We provide a simple explanation for this by measuring the bias and variance of neural networks: while the bias is monotonically decreasing as in the classical theory, the variance is unimodal or bell-shaped: it increases then decreases with the width of the network.